seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 What, no more ceremony?
 See, my women!
 Against the blown rose may they stop their nose
-That kneel’d unto the buds.
+That kneel'd unto the buds.
 Admit him, sir.

 *Exit Attendant*